sufimalek/email-validator-service/README.md

 # Email Validator Service
 ## What is this repository for? ##
-this is email validator service using emailvalidator library
+This is email validator service using [emailvalidator](https://github.com/sufimalek/emailvalidator) library

 ## Project Layout ##